tahershaker/SUSE-Rancher-Prime-Guide/01-Learn-About-SUSE-Solutions/README.md

 - The business value it delivers
 - A brief feature overview to show its capabilities at a glance
 - A high-level look at the architecture and how it works internally

-The purpose is to provide a solid mental model before getting hands-on.
-It’s especially useful for architects, consultants, and technical sellers who need to explain these solutions to others — but also great for practitioners who want to connect the “why” behind the tools they use every day.

 **What Is Covered**